-2018 Christianson Grantee Helen G. heads to Uruguay to learn how complex science is translated to inform policy through a six-month internship with the Inter-American Institute for Global Change Research (IAI), which facilitates cross-cultural collaboration on pressing environmental issues.
+2018 Christianson Fellow Helen G. heads to Uruguay to learn how complex science is translated to inform policy through a six-month internship with the Inter-American Institute for Global Change Research (IAI), which facilitates cross-cultural collaboration on pressing environmental issues.

 Overcoming fear to start a new adventure in Latin America